-We have put together 21 tips for engagement photos that will make your session stand out above the rest.
+I have put together some excellent tips for engagement photos that will make your session stand out above the rest.

 1. Why have an engagement shoot?

-Engagement sessions give you a great opportunity to work with your wedding photographer before your wedding day.
+Engagement sessions allow you to work with your wedding photographer before your wedding day.

 Think of your engagement session as part of the wedding rehearsal.

-The bonus is, at the end of this rehearsal, you will have some amazing photos of you and your partner to remind of you this amazing time in your lives.
+The bonus is that at the end of this rehearsal, you will have some amazing photos of yourself and your partner to remind you of this amazing time in your life.

 2. What should you wear for engagement photos?

-The first rule to follow when choosing your outfits for engagement photos is to dress like the best version of yourself.
+When choosing your outfits for engagement photos, the first rule to follow is to dress like the best version of yourself.

 Wear an outfit that you would wear on a date night.
 There is nothing wrong with dressing casual for your e-session, but make it the nicest version of casual as possible.